 The years of moral development.

-The 6-9 class consists of approximately 20 children per grade within the 6-9 environment, with 1 or 2 assistants, depending on numbers.
-Each directress is allotted a register group and specializes in one particular area – Maths, Language or Cultural subjects.
+Each directress is allotted a register group and specialises in one particular area – Maths, Language or Cultural subjects.
 In addition there is a dedicated reading teacher for this environment.

-The programme is balanced with outings to places of interest.
+Their work programmes are balanced with outings to places of interest.
 Drama is encouraged and all children take part in the annual play, as well as celebrating festival days.
 Children are encouraged to play chess and other board games in the class, when work is complete.
-The 6 – 9 playground is designed to encourage balance, large muscle co-ordination and ball skills.

 Great emphasis is placed on ball skills at this age.
-6-9 year sport concentrates on acquiring and developing various sporting skills and takes place during school hours.
-All children swim in summer in our 25m pool and participate in athletics, and cricket.
+The 6-9 groups’ playground is designed to encourage balance, large muscle co-ordination, and ball skills.
+The junior school sports concentrate on acquiring and developing various sporting skills and takes place during school hours.
+We encourage all kids to participate in school sports and to further their ball skills.

 Additional extra murals include Music (piano, recorder, etc.), Ballet, Yoga, Mountain Biking, and various other outsourced club activities.